goats-9/aims-cs1023/README.md

   5          | Project/Thesis
   6          | Seminar

+## Functionality
+This implementation of the student portal focusses on B.Tech courses for durations upto 5 years.
 The various functionalities that can be done by a student, faculty, or admin appear as a list each time you have to input a number for performing the operation.

 # Acknowledgements
 I would like to thank the course instructor Dr. M. V. Panduranga Rao, Faculty Advisor, Computer Science and Engineering, IIT Hyderabad, for giving me this wonderful opportunity to have a crack at learning the rudimentary principles of developing reliable, solid and secure software.